-- Article 19.
-To be eligible to defend their thesis, the PhD student must be routinely registered for studies related to the preparation of a doctoral thesis. - Article 20.
-The thesis, with enough copies for all members of the specific Board (plus an extra copy for the Library), must be submitted to the Dean. - Article 21.
-The designation of an Examining Committee must take place within one month of submitting the thesis manuscript, excluding the period of 15th July to 15th August. - Article 22.
+Article 21.
+The designation of an Examining Committee must take place within one month of submitting the thesis manuscript to the Dean, excluding the period of 15th July to 15th August.

+Article 22.
 In agreement with the supervisor, the Dean determines the schedule.
-The private defence, the aim of which is to assess the admissibility of the thesis, must take place at least one month after the Examining Committee has been appointed, and no more than two months after the thesis manuscript has been submitted.
+The private defence, the aim of which is to assess the admissibility of the thesis, must take place at least one month after the Examining Committee has been appointed, and no more than two months after the thesis manuscript has been submitted to the Dean.
 The public defence must take place within three months of the private defence.